sunny-aguilar/py-git-course/README.md

 certification  **Google IT Automation with Python**.

 ## Files
-The following is a list of files that and their purpose:
+The following is a list of files and their purpose:
 - **u:** bash script to automate git and compilation commands
 - **diff_me:** used to test the diff linux command
 - **diff_me_2:** used to test the diff linux command